Outside of Administration Building

 Diabetes is a major clinical and public health threat.
 And while this public health emergency continues to expand, the number of health care providers focusing on diabetes treatment remains stagnant.

-Touro University California is proud to be the first university west of the Rockies and one of only 6 universities in the US that offer a comprehensive one-year, non-accredited diabetology fellowship program.
+Touro University California is proud to be the first university west of the Rockies and one of 6 universities in the US that offer a comprehensive one-year, non-accredited diabetology fellowship program.

 10.5%